n8willis/opentype-shaping-documents/opentype-shaping-use.md

 Buginese, Batak, Chakma, Lepcha, Modi, Phags-pa, Tagalog, Siddham, Sundanese, Tai Le, Tai Tham, Tai Viet, and many others.

-In many ways, the USE model is a generalization of the [Indic2](opentype-shaping-indic-general.md) OpenType shaping model, with adjustments made to correct shortfalls encountered when using the Indic2 shaping model, as well as additional changes designed to broaden the number of scripts that can be supported.
-For example, the USE model includes a step applying contextual joining-behavior features as is performed in the Arabic-like shaping model.
+In many ways, the <abbr>USE</abbr> model is a generalization of the [Indic2](opentype-shaping-indic-general.md) OpenType shaping model, with adjustments made to correct shortfalls encountered when using the Indic2 shaping model, as well as additional changes designed to broaden the number of scripts that can be supported.
+For example, the <abbr>USE</abbr> model includes a step applying contextual joining-behavior features as is performed in the Arabic-like shaping model.